 If your child has been injured at school, in a shop, when using a public playground, or any other situation where the accident was caused by somebody else’s negligence, we could help you claim.
 Our team of claims advisors provide free legal advice during a no-obligation telephone consultation.
 If there appears to be a reasonable chance of winning the claim, we could pass it to one of our specialist personal injury solicitors, and they’ll represent your child on a No Win No Fee basis if the claim is taken on.

 If you believe there are grounds to proceed with legal action because your child has been injured, call us on 0800 6524 881 for a free consultation.
 If you’d like more advice on how the child injury claims process works before you reach out to us, please read on.

 Table of contents

-- Am I Eligible To Claim Compensation For My Child?
+- Am I Eligible To Make A Child Injury Compensation Claim?

 - Evidence To Back Up A Child Injury Claim

 - Time Limit For Filing Compensation Claims For Children